duikboot/vim-chucknorris/README.markdown

 Vim Chuck-Norris
 ================

-I really really needed a Chuck Norris vim plugin, but I couldn't find one on the internet.
+I really, really needed a Chuck Norris vim plugin, but I couldn't find one on the internet.

 It uses `<Leader>z` to show a Chuck Norris quote.
-Of course in the next version this will be configurable, if I'm not roundhoused to death first...
+Of course in a next version this will be configurable, if I'm not roundhoused to death first...